Therese James is a full time artist who has been painting and exhibiting since 1993.

 with representative characters who inhabit the world of her paintings.

-Her work can be seen in galleries throughout the UK and she is represented in the Affordable Art Fairs by
+Her work can be seen in galleries throughout the UK and the Affordable Art Fairs.

 Her work is in collections as far afield as America, New Zealand and Hong Kong.